damhau/the-template/PITCHME.md

 @snapend

 @snap[south-west template-note text-white]
-Most of the infrastructure is supported out of the box by Ansible
+Most of the infrastructure is supported out of the box
 @snapend